2001–02 S.L. Benfica season: March–May

 In the opening match of March, Benfica faced União de Leiria at home.
 The game ended with a 0–2 loss, the first ever win for the visitors in Da Luz, with José Manuel Delgado and Luís Pedro Sousa criticizing the team for a "really poor game of the home side".
 Benfica recovered their step when they played Gil Vicente at Estádio Adelino Ribeiro Novo on the 9th; they took an early lead in the first half with a goal by Argel, with Drulovic doubling the score fifteen minutes later for a 2–0 victory.
 On 18 March, Benfica played Farense at home.
 Jesualdo played Simão upfront, and as Joaquim Semeano of Record stated, "the small-great player confirmed his good momentum, giving speed to the game every time he touched the ball".
 The team won 5–0 and regained third place over Porto.
 They went on to win their third match in a row against Vitória Guimarães at the Estádio D. Afonso Henriques with a score of 4–1, including a double from Miguel Monteiro.
 However, just days later, Simão was severely injured while playing for the Portugal national football team, and was expected to miss several months.
 At the last game of the month, Benfica hosted Braga with Jankauskas, Simão and Sokota all sidelined by injuries.
 Without any firepower, the team took a 1–1 draw, allowing Porto to catch up in the league race.

 Benfica opened April in Azores against Santa Clara on the 6th.
 Lacking attacking options, the team was unable to score and ended with a goalless draw; they remained ahead of Porto only with the goal difference.
 On 14 April, Benfica received Paços de Ferreira at home.
 With two goals in the first half and another two in the second, the team won 4–0 and remained in third.
-A week later, Benfica visited Sporting for the second Derby de Lisboa of the season.
+A week later, Benfica visited Sporting for the second Lisbon derby of the season.
 Despite a first score by Jankauskas, a mistake by Armando Sá allowed Sporting's Jardel to score from the penalty spot.
 With its third draw in just one month, Benfica was overtaken by Porto in the league table, dropping to fourth.
 On the 28th, Benfica hosted Boavista, knowing that by beating them, they would award the league title to Sporting.
 The meet ended with a 2–1 win for Benfica, after Mantorras took advantage of an error from Bassey William Andem in the 81st minute, confirming the second title in three years for Sporting.

 Benfica played its last game of the season on 5 May, on the road against Marítimo.
 They closed the season with a 2–3 loss.
 17 wins, twelve draws and five losses during the season gave Benfica a league score of 63 points, putting the team 12 behind champion Sporting, but crucially, five behind Porto, placing fourth and missing out on UEFA competitions for a second year in a row.